Europe - Vienna

 HVS In-Depth Europe Hotel Valuation Index: 2024 | 2023 | 2022 | 2021 | 2020 | 2019 | 2018 | 2017 | 2016 | 2015 | 2014 | 2013 | 2012 | 2011 | 2010 | 2009 | 2008 | 2007 | 2006 | 2005 | 2004 | 2003 | 2002 | 2001

 Vienna’s proximity to its neighbours in Central and Eastern Europe makes it a desirable starting place for companies establishing themselves in these markets.
-With a population of approximately 1.9 million, it is the largest city in Austria and also one of its nine federal states.
-The city has a strong service sector, and several European and international banks have divisions in Vienna that support operations in Eastern Europe.
-Vienna enjoys a solid business infrastructure and is home to more than 200 of Europe’s largest companies and the headquarters of important international organisations, such as the UN, UNIDO, the IAEA and OPEC.
-Additionally, Vienna is one of Europe’s premier congress destinations, owing to the proximity of business generators and its historic heritage.
+With a population of approximately two million as of 2023, it is the largest city in Austria in addition to being one of its nine federal states.
+Vienna boasts a robust service sector, with numerous European and international banks maintaining divisions in the city to facilitate operations across Eastern Europe.
+Benefitting from a sturdy business infrastructure, Vienna hosts around 200 of Europe's leading corporations alongside the headquarters of important international organisations such as the UN, UNIDO, the IAEA and OPEC.
+Moreover, Vienna stands out as a preeminent congress destination in Europe, owing to its strategic proximity to key business hubs and its rich historical heritage.

-In the years prior to the pandemic, the market enjoyed constant growth, achieving occupancies of close to 80%.
-Tourism statistics clearly reflect this increase in popularity, with average year-on-year growth of around 5% for accommodated bednights since 2013 (18.6 million in 2019).
-During this time, average rate growth was more modest, although it had picked up momentum up to the onset of the pandemic.
+In the years prior to the pandemic, the market enjoyed constant growth, achieving an occupancy of just under 80.0% in 2019.
+Tourism statistics clearly reflect this increase in popularity, with average year-on-year growth of around 5.0% for accommodated bednights since 2013 (18.6 million in 2019).
 The main source market in terms of arrivals to Vienna remains the domestic market, followed by Germany.
 Additionally, Vienna has seen increased visitation from the USA, the UK and, more recently, China.
-Austria was particularly strict in imposing pandemic-related restrictions, which had a substantial impact on the hotel industry in both 2020 and 2021.
-The market experienced a pick-up in volume from June 2021 onwards, until the arrival of the Omicron variant which impacted the latter part of the year.
-In 2022, room nights were roughly around 70% of 2019 levels.
+Following the pandemic, Vienna experienced a pick-up in volume from June 2021 onwards.
+In 2022, occupancy was roughly around 70% of 2019 levels.
 Even strong rate growth, pushed up further by inflation, resulted in RevPAR only reaching about 80% of 2019 levels.
+In 2023 occupancy levels for the market were around the 70% mark, which combined with a healthy increase in average rates, resulted in RevPAR levels benefiting from an increase of almost 40% year-on-year.
+In real terms, however, RevPAR remains more than 10% below the 2019 levels.

 Change In Value For Market: (€Euro)